-NOTE- The teacher concerned shall give four assignments of ten marks each to the students which shall be evaluated at the end of the session by the teacher concerned along with one teacher nominated by the Head of the Department.
-There shall be internal presentation by each student for 10 marks on assigned components.
-External viva-voce shall be for 45 marks and 05 marks for class attendance.
+The teacher concerned shall give four assignments of ten marks each to the students which shall be evaluated at the end of the session by the teacher concerned along with one teacher nominated by the Head of the Department.
+There shall be presentation by each student for 10 marks on an assigned problem/ case before two teachers.
+There shall be viva voce for 50 marks.